ngx-translate/core/README.md

 #### 1. Import the `TranslateModule`:

 Finally, you can use ngx-translate in your Angular project.
-It is recommended to import `TranslateModule.forRoot()` in the NgModule of your application.
+You have to import `TranslateModule.forRoot()` in the root NgModule of your application.

 The [`forRoot`](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#core-for-root) static method is a convention that provides and configures services at the same time.
-Make sure you only call this method at the root module of your application, most of the time called `AppModule`.
-This method allows you to configure the `TranslateModule` loader.
-By default it will use the `TranslateStaticLoader`, but you can provide another loader instead as a parameter of this method (see below [Write & use your own loader](#write--use-your-own-loader)).
+Make sure you only call this method in the root module of your application, most of the time called `AppModule`.
+This method allows you to configure the `TranslateModule` by specifying a loader, a parser and/or a missing translations handler.

 ```ts
 import {BrowserModule} from '@angular/platform-browser';